heutelbeck/sapl-demos/sapl-demo-embedded/README.md

 ## Running the Demo

-For running the demo, a local install of JDK 11 or newer and Maven are required.
+For running the demo, JDK 11 or newer and Maven are required.

 First build the demo, by changing into the `sapl-demo-embedded` folder and execute the command: